meta-pytorch/BackendBench/docs/custom_ops.md

 ### CustomOpsBackend
 - Loads implementations from filesystem directories
 - Registers each implementation as `op::impl_name` for testing
-- Inherits from `BaseDirectoryBackendABS` for consistent behavior
+- Inherits from `BaseDirectoryBackendABC` for consistent behavior

 ### CustomOpsTestSuite
 - Discovers operations via `gen_input.py` files